jweezy24/760midterm_studying/README.md

 **Weaknesses**
 1. Sensitive to irrelevant features (see image above)
 2. Prediction stage can be expensive
-3. No "model" to interperet
+3. No "model" to interpret

-The **Inductive Bias** is defined as assumptions a learner uses to predict a label $y$ for a previosuly unseen instance $x_i$.
+The **Inductive Bias** is defined as assumptions a learner uses to predict a label $y$ for a previously unseen instance $x_i$.
 There are two components that make up inductive bias: **hypothesis space bias** and **preference bias**.
 **Preference Bias** specifies a preference ordering within the space of models.
-**Hypothesis Space Bias** determins the models that can be represented.
+**Hypothesis Space Bias** determines the models that can be represented.
 These definitions at face value are not good.
 To simplify these abstract definitions, inductive bias is a set of assumptions that a machine learning algorithm makes about the relationship between the input and output data based on the training data.
 Our preference bias is then defined by the neighborhoods seen in training data.
 ChatGPT gave me a great example to explain this intuitively.
-Imagine training a classifier based on movie reccomendations, if I prefer action movies, my training data will have a preference bias towards action movies.
+Imagine training a classifier based on movie recommendations, if I prefer action movies, my training data will have a preference bias towards action movies.
 Therefore, someone who does not enjoy action movies will have a less accurate rating prediction than me.
 Hypothesis classes are actually a little easier to grasp.
-Again, with the help of ChatGPT, a hypothesis class is more about boundry creation.
+Again, with the help of ChatGPT, a hypothesis class is more about boundary creation.
-If a boundry is explicitly linear, then the kNN model will have trouble because kNN doesn't draw linear boundries well.
+If a boundary is explicitly linear, then the kNN model will have trouble because kNN doesn't draw linear boundaries well.
 Therefore, kNN models have a hypothesis bias.